 Also, when it comes to open houses and showings, I suggest the homeowner leave.
 Sellers often get in the way of a sale by taking things too personally.
 It’s a good idea to leave this to the realtor.

-Are you considering selling your home?
+Are you considering selling your home in Parowan?
 Fill out the contact form and I will call you to schedule a time where I can discuss these options as well as give you an approximate sales value on your home.
 It has no cost or obligation and could save you thousands of dollars.